 In the 1980s serious bleaching events – the result of unusually warm waters – occurred about once every 25 years.
 Today, they occur about once every 6 or 7 years.
 A Porites ‘brain coral’ takes over 50 years to grow to a meter in diameter.
 Porites bommies 4, 5 and more meters in diameter are being killed by bleaching events.
 Do the math.
 As Assoc.
 Professor Tracey Ainsworth from the University of New South Wales said at last month’s Australian Coral Reef Society’s annual conference, ‘if you’re under 30, you’ve never seen a ‘normal’ reef’.

 The climate is changing and the seas continue to warm.
-Average winter sea temperatures off northern New South Wales are a full 2 degrees warmer than just 30 years ago.
 We are only just beginning to understand the ecological changes this trend of warming will have on the ecology of our oceans.
 Regardless of what changes we make in energy production, and regardless of what we spend on monitoring, research and mitigation, over your lifetime, and likely over your children’s lifetime, the seas will continue to warm and the reef will continue to decline.
 There will be less coral and less species of coral.
 There will be less species of fish and invertebrates, and in particular those that are dependent on corals for food and shelter.
 What effect will this have on animals higher up the food-chain and on fisheries?
 No one knows.

-Unbelievably, there are still some in the tourism industry who continue to say that there’ll always be a bit of reef somewhere to take the tourists.
+Unbelievably, there are still some who continue to say that there’ll always be a bit of reef somewhere to take the tourists.
 Based on the trend of increasing frequency of bleaching, it’s likely that you won’t be able to find an un-bleached reef for your holidays in as little as 15 – 20 years.